Broken Bride: Track listing

-Stage adaptation
+Stage adaptations

 University of Chicago production

-Starting in November 2006, Broken Bride was produced as a staged theater piece by University Theater at the University of Chicago.
-The 28 minute concept album was adapted for the stage by first time director Paul Bruton.
-Bruton received permission from the band to stage Broken Bride in spring 2006 and proposed a black box theater production for that fall.
-Broken Bride utilized a minimalistic, expressionist approach to stage design wherein a variety of complex locations can be implied within a limited setting.
-Music for the production was provided by the band in the form of a re-mixed version of the album, completely stripped of all primary and back-up vocals, with the exception of a few harmonies in "Save Our City" and "Part III: The Lamb and the Dragon".
-The melodies were arranged for the fifteen member cast by Tristan Cosino, who also coached and directed the ensemble.
+In November 2006, Broken Bride was produced as a staged theater piece by University Theater at the University of Chicago.
+The 28-minute concept album was adapted for the stage by first-time director Paul Bruton.
+Bruton had received permission from the band to stage Broken Bride in spring 2006 and proposed a black box theater production for that fall.
+Broken Bride used a minimalistic, expressionist approach to stage design wherein a variety of complex locations can be implied within a limited setting.
+Music for the production was provided by the band in the form of a re-mixed version of the album, stripped of vocals, with the exception of a few harmonies in "Save Our City" and "Part III: The Lamb and the Dragon".
+The melodies were arranged for the 15-member cast by Tristan Cosino, who also coached and directed the ensemble.

+"If you are in the mood for some intense rock music, zombies stomping a few feet from your seat, chaos spread across the earth, dinosaurs attacking, anarchy descending, and the Earth scorched to a crisp, then this is probably the show you have been waiting for," wrote the Chicago Maroon.